Densuano (Koforidua)

 Densuano, also called Water Works, is a small village in Koforidua in the Eastern Region of Ghana.
 Densuano is a village with not more than 2,000 inhabitants.
-The village boasts of the Densu dam which used to serve the Koforidua township and its neighboring environment.
+The village is near the Densu dam which used to serve the Koforidua township and its neighboring environment.
 For several years, this dam supplied water to a filtering station at Ada for further treatment.

 Etymology

 The word Densu is a name of a river which source from the Eastern Region.
 It passes through Koforidua at this small village.
 The Densu river is believed to be a god which is worshiped by many.
 At times, in serious issues, people rely on this river for curses and other rituals.
-In certain instances, sacrifice is delivered to the river for a purpose, such for peace, rainfall, etc.
+In certain instances, sacrifice is delivered to the river for a purpose, such as for peace, rainfall, etc.

-In Twi, the ending part of the word, Ano literally means mouth, or beginning or start of.
-The village therefore was called densuano simply meaning the beginning of Densu.
-However, the village does not source the Densu river.
+In Twi, the ending part of the word, Ano literally means mouth or beginning or start of.
+The village therefore was called Densuano simply meaning the beginning of Densu.
+However, the village is not at the source of the Densu river.
 Other inhabitants live across the dam, making the dam form a division.
 The name of the area of those living across the river is Densuagya, meaning outskirt of Densu.

-Entertainment

-Even though a little village with not much scientific gadgets and electronic devices, the village enjoys real entertainment.
-The village has a football team that engages in tournaments that, even though fetches little, keeps the inhabitant a part of the worldwide football community in their little way.

-The village also boast of a little video center that shows new movie releases in the nation.
-Many, old and young, throng this center almost daily to have a fair share of the nice video in the country.
-Just near to this small cinema is a video game center that houses brand names like Xbox 360 and PS games.
-The game center is always occupied with, both formal and non-formal students who battle it out with their friends to see who wins football leagues, car racing, and even wrestling games.